Your Pipes Are Frozen, Now What?

 If a pipe has been damaged by freezing temperatures, how easy it is to fix depends a lot on where the pipe is located and what kind of pipe it is.
 Short pipes between junctions are generally easier to fix since the entire small section can just be replaced.
 But breaks in a pipe that runs a long span — long water heating pipes that run inside the walls, for example — can be a lot more difficult.
 If you have a pipe that was damaged, your best option is to call a professional plumber to assess the damage and handle the repair process for you.

-If need help with the winterizing process to make sure your plumbing is all ready for the cold weather, or you suspect you have a frozen pipe or a pipe at risk for freezing, our professionals at High 5 Plumbing in Denver can help.
+If need help with the winterizing process to make sure your plumbing is all ready for the cold weather, or you suspect you have a frozen pipe or a pipe at risk for freezing, our professionals at High 5 Plumbing, Heating & Cooling in Denver can help.
 Our business received the 2021 Angi Super Service Award and the Denver Metro Chamber of Commerce 2022 Small Business Award.
 Furthermore, we are committed to giving back and supporting the community through generous donations.
 Our plumbing services include water heater installation and repair, drain cleaning, sump pump installation and service, hydro-jetting, fixture installation, and sewer line repair and installation.
-Call High 5 Plumbing today to schedule an appointment.
+Call High 5 Plumbing, Heating & Cooling today to schedule an appointment.

 Heather Ripley